azdavis/millet/docs/ARCHITECTURE.md

 NOTE: In the future we could add more to this `Idx` (maybe call it `Entity`), like "the name of the third con bind in the second dat bind of this datatype dec".

+## SML-adjacent helper crates

+These crates do interesting things related to SML files, but aren't really full "passes".

 ### `crates/sml-fmt`

 Naively format SML files.